Heaven of the South will be run from Kingswood Village Hall playing field.

 Dogs are welcome, but must be on leads at all times.
 Anyone letting their dogs run free or not clearing up after their dog will be asked to leave the site.

 Good food (including vegetarian) will be available on site as will fresh drinking water.
 There will be Hot Food on Friday night.
 Breakfasts will be available on the Saturday and Sunday mornings and a Saturday night meal.
-Prices in previous years were £6 for a main course, from £3 for breakfast.
+Prices in previous years were £7 for a main course, from £3 for breakfast.

 The small market town of Wotton-Under-Edge is a mile away and has all the usual shops and pubs.